image from 1916 Suffolk Chronicle and Mercury newspaper.

 Born: 1891, Hemingstone, Suffolk.

-Died: 8th August 1916; age 25; Died of Wounds – 36 Field Ambulance.
+Died: 8th August 1916; age 25; Died of Wounds – No. 36 Field Ambulance.
 Clement succumbed to an operation consequent upon having both legs blown off.

 Residence: 16, Stoke Street, Ipswich.